Joint MRC Clinical Research Training Fellowships

 • Be able to demonstrate ownership of your project and show ambition to follow a clinical academic career linked to prostate cancer research

-Funding for your salary is covered by the award and 100% of the justified project costs for up to 3 years.
+Funding for your salary is covered by the award and 100% of the justified project costs for up to three years.

-To be eligible for the Postdoctoral clinical research training fellowships you must:
+To be eligible for the capacity building clinical research training fellowships you must:

 • be a PhD graduate (or equivalent), working outside of research for five or more years